Interference with Gravitational Instability: Hot and Fuzzy Dark Matter: Discussion

 The wave interference of high momentum modes of a hot FDM distribution causes white noise density fluctuations at low wavenumbers.
 We have shown that wave interference effects prevent the growth of these density fluctuations below the free streaming length.
 Above the free streaming scale, these density fluctuations grow on the gravitational dynamical time scale as usual.
 Predicted by the wave perturbation theory developed here, this behavior is verified in \Schro-Poisson simulations with pedagogical examples of a high momentum shell and white noise field configurations.
 These results show that hot wave dark matter behaves in the same way as hot particle dark matter in this regard.

 Our results provide insight on the gravitational instability of FDM that is either born hot or acquires its large momentum by interactions.
 The latter occurs with gravitational interactions themselves in the process of dark matter halo formation for FDM and $m \gtrsim 10^{-22}$\, eV where gravitational infall velocity provides a sufficiently large momentum that the deBroglie wavelength is much smaller than the halo scale.
-Here wave interference plays the same role in stabilizing the halo as the coarse grained multistream behavior of particle dark matter in virial equilibrium \cite{Gough:2022pof}.
+Here wave interference plays the same role in stabilizing the halo as the coarse grained multistream behavior of particle dark matter in virial equilibrium \cite{Gough:2022pof}. \wh{Moreover, we verify that stellar heating bounds from interference are unmodified by gravitational instability \cite{Dalal:2022rmp}.}

 In the self-interaction case, even the small self interaction of the QCD axion can shift its initially cold momentum higher in the early universe and affect the later gravitational stability of small scale structure \cite{Gorghetto:2024vnp}.

 For the evolution of linear density perturbations in an initially hot FDM distribution similar effects occur.
 In this case there is an additional consideration that the dynamical time at the background density is the Hubble time.
 For simplicity we have restricted our analysis to timescales that are short with respect to the Hubble time and also begin the analysis in the matter dominated regime.
 The main difference in both the wave and particle cases is that their momenta redshift and the free streaming length becomes